vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 4 - Access Control.md

     - Types of access: read, write, execute r-w-x
     - other type of access:
-            s - setuid/setid permission to an executable file t - only for directories - prevents nonroot users from deleting files in it, unless user owns the file
+            s - setuid/setid permission to an executable file t - only for directories - prevents non-root users from deleting files in it, unless user owns the file

-After doing "ls -all" in this file, first line is -rw-rw-r-- 1 v_condrea v_condrea    137 Feb 10 14:43  _config.ym
+After doing "ls -all" in this file, first line is -rw-rw-r-- 1 v_condrea v_condrea    137 Feb 10 14:43  _config.yml

                                                        name of file
                                          last modified

                                    file size in bites

                         group it belog to
              file owner
-           no of hard links (1 here)
+           no. of hard links (1 here)

 the first section:
 -   rw-    rw-   r--
-                perm for others
+                permission for others (only read)
-           perm for group
+           permission for group (read and write)
-    permision for file owner
-type file (- means regular file, d means directory, l symbolic link, s socket, ? unknown file type)
+    permission for file owner (idem) type file (- means regular file, d means directory, l symbolic link, s socket, ? unknown file type)

  File permissions: